adnan1359/Apache-Kafka/Introduction/core_concepts.md

 #### 4. **Brokers**
 - **What It Is**: A broker is a Kafka server that stores and manages data (messages).
 A Kafka cluster consists of multiple brokers working together.
 - **How It Works**: Brokers store partitions of topics and handle requests from producers and consumers.
 Each broker can store multiple partitions.
-- **Fault Tolerance**: Partitions can be replicated across brokers for
+- **Fault Tolerance**: Partitions can be replicated across brokers for redundancy.

 #### 5. **Producers**
 - **What It Is**: Producers are applications or processes that publish messages to Kafka topics.